-4 In the Backup Preferences dialog box, clear the Quiesce VM for snapshot option.

-Clearing this check box creates a snapshot without quiescing a virtual machine.
-The setting for an individual virtual machine level takes precedence over the server-level setting.
+- 4 In the Backup Preferences dialog box, clear the Quiesce VM for snapshot option. - Clearing this check box creates a snapshot without quiescing a virtual machine.
+The setting for an individual virtual machine level takes precedence over the server-level setting. - 5 To close the dialog box, click OK.